supportly-beer/supportly-frontend/README.md

 ### Frontend for the supportly ticket system.

 > **Note:** This service is still under development.
 It is ready for production use, but it's on your own risk.
+Does only work in combination with [supportly-backend](https://github.com/supportly-beer/supportly-backend)

 ---